Table of Contents

 When designing the surfaces of sanitary detergent bottles where the product label will be applied by labeling machines, attention must be paid to the uniformity of the surfaces and curves on the bottle body.
 This ensures that the form does not collapse inwards during labeling and has sufficient resistance to impact.
 It should also prevent the label from peeling off at the corners or sections over time, mainly due to uneven labeling surfaces on self-adhesive labels.
 The surfaces should be sections of a cylinder so that the label does not detach from the surface over time.

-Container and Label Design for Laundry Products
+Container and Label Design for Laundry Products sample

 Key Aspects of Household Product Packaging Design